 Coast Guard, DHS.

-The Coast Guard announces that it will impose conditions of entry on vessels arriving from the Republic of Djibouti.
+The Coast Guard announces that it will impose conditions of entry on vessels arriving from the Federated States of Micronesia.
 Conditions of entry are intended to protect the United States from vessels arriving from countries that have been found to have deficient port anti-terrorism measures in place.

-The policy announced in this notice will become effective May 30, 2019.
+The policy announced in this notice will become applicable September 5, 2017.

 Start Further Info

 For information about this document call or email Juliet Hudson, International Port Security Evaluation Division, United States Coast Guard, telephone 202-372-1173, Juliet.J.Hudson@uscg.mil.

 The authority for this notice is 5 U.S.C.
 552(a) (“Administrative Procedure Act”), 46 U.S.C.
 70110 (“Maritime Transportation Security Act”), and Department of Homeland Security Delegation No. 0170.1(II)(97.f).
 As delegated, section 70110(a) authorizes the Coast Guard to impose conditions of entry on vessels arriving in U.S. waters from ports that the Coast Guard has not found to maintain effective anti-terrorism measures.